 To be honest, for AJ it's "I Shoulda Been a Contender," since it's generally agreed upon that he should've been the face of TNA, and that the only reason he isn't is because of booking and TNA's incompetence, something that is no fault of AJ himself.

-I Have the High Ground: AJ took to jumping on the top rope and turnbuckle more when he found himself competing for attention with much larger wrestlers.
+I Have the High Ground: Mr. Olympia used to be known for chaining together different suplexes and being a superior mat wrestler.
+He took to jumping on the top rope and turnbuckle more when he found himself competing for attention with much larger wrestlers, such as Abyss in Wildside.
 Even after he established himself on TNA Impact, Don West would negatively contrast 'little' AJ to the towering Matt Morgan (AJ's shorter but still taller than the average American man) and argue that AJ had lost his 'hunger' when he stopped flying around as much.

 In the Hood: He peeks out from under it briefly during his entrance.
 He even got hooded versions of Ric Flair's robes.